unioncredit/union-v1-sdk/README.md

 /**
- * @notice A UnionMember that vouches for holders of frankfrank */ contract SqueethWithFriends is UnionBorrower {
+ * @notice A UnionMember that vouches for holders of frankfrank */ contract FrankFrankFriends is UnionVoucher {
   uint256 public vouchAmount;
   IERC721 public frank;